Skip to content

 Compact Mode

-Outputs one line per redirect step.
+Outputs one line per redirect step, followed by the redirect chain summary table.

 Output:

-Step 1: dns=8.9ms connect=97.0ms tls=194.6ms ttfb=446.0ms total=447.3ms status=302 bytes=0
+Step 1: 302 GET https://httpbin.io/redirect/2 | dns=8.9ms connect=97.0ms tls=194.6ms ttfb=446.0ms total=447.3ms | 0 B

-Step 2: dns=2.7ms connect=97.5ms tls=194.0ms ttfb=400.2ms total=400.6ms status=302 bytes=0
+Step 2: 302 GET https://httpbin.io/relative-redirect/1 | dns=2.7ms connect=97.5ms tls=194.0ms ttfb=400.2ms total=400.6ms | 0 B

-Step 3: dns=2.6ms connect=97.4ms tls=197.3ms ttfb=403.2ms total=404.0ms status=200 bytes=389
+Step 3: 200 GET https://httpbin.io/get | dns=2.6ms connect=97.4ms tls=197.3ms ttfb=403.2ms total=404.0ms | 389 B

 JSON Export